no-name-provided/NNP_Minecraft_Mods-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: [Outdated] Bug report
-about: Report a bug.
+about: [Outdated - Please use other template] - Report a bug.
 title: "[BUG] Your Issue Here"
 labels: bug, Minecraft
 assignees: ''